barry-waldbaum-rl/reat-vm-setup/README.md

 ```

-8. Edit trainee's .bashrc file to uncomment the line '#force_color_prompt' so 'trainee' user shell prompt on the 'controller' VM is green.
-Shell prompt color for 'default' user on the VNC container is yellow.
-Shell prompt color for 'root' users on RL nodes is white.
+8. Edit trainee's .bashrc file and uncomment the line '#force_color_prompt'.
+This sets the prompt to 'green'.
+Shell prompt color for the VNC user is 'yellow'.
+Shell prompt color for 'root' users on Redis Enterprise nodes is 'white'.
+This way users can tell them apart.

 9. Generate keys so students can 'silently' SSH from VNC container to base VM and RL nodes as if they were on their own machines.